SuperBox64/StarPlayrX/README.md

 # 🚨 StarPlayrX 1.3.1
 - macOS Doomsday Edition

-## Licensing
-- StarPlayr Trademark is owned by NiceMac LLC
-- All material is Copyright 2025-2026 by StarPlayrX.com
-- This trademark is licensed exclusively to StarPlayrX.com
-- NiceMac LLC is not associated with SiriusXM or its subsidiaries

 ## System Requirements
 - macOS 10.15 (Catalina) and later
 - Mac with Apple Silicon or Intel processor